 New tools to engage “beyond our walls”

-Hive Mechanic requires no technical skills (it uses drop-downs rather than any code) and comes with templates to make it easy to try/modify/create.
+Hive Mechanic requires no technical skills (it uses drop-downs rather than code) and comes with templates to make it easy to try/modify/create.
 The editor is online, so you just need a web browser.
-The results are often played by text message, as audio phone calls, multimedia messaging, and at optional kiosks.
+The resulting activities can involve text messaging, audio phone calls, and multimedia messaging; the kiosks can do even more, including with arcade buttons and RFID tags.
 If you’re curious, see screenshots of the editor in action.

 - Our curricular approach for workshops is “use/modify/create” — so everyone will try a working example within the first 15 minutes.
-Small teams will then prototype their story on paper index cards before making the interactive version with Hive Mechanic.
+Small teams will often prototype their story on paper index cards before making the interactive version with Hive Mechanic.

 - Low-tech for most (and high-tech for a few).
 Most libraries will choose the “low/no tech” approach.
 We provide full support of our tool for all program participants, including by Zoom and optional weekly office hours.
 Note that if you want to create a kiosk or “storytelling box” then you will need to find a staffer or volunteer with intermediate technology skill.

 - Play as a strategy.
 Play is not about technology or for kids — it’s part of human culture!
 We will offer five minutes on the principles of play for community engagement, based on research at the Playful Cities Lab and our recent book.
 For engagement professionals, this is often a favorite part.

 How to participate (and hear more)

 2. Apply to participate in early 2023 for round 2, using the form on our call for applications.
 In return, selected libraries will receive access to funds, training, and optional technology shipped to your library.
 We offer $300 in materials costs and $150 as a stipend for one person to attend an hour of training.
 Again, see our FAQ if you have questions.

 Program timeline (longer-term)